TariqHajeer/AL-Bayan-Sample/README.md

 ***In Infrastructure/Mapping you need to create configuration of entities.***

-***In DemoContext you need to create project db context and inherit with core store db context class to inherit all db methods for database interaction.***
+***In Infrastructure/DemoContext you need to create project db context and inherit with core store db context class to inherit all db methods for database interaction.***

-***In ResponseMessage you need to add messages variables that return message based on language (Multilanguage handling).***
+***In Infrastructure/ResponseMessages you need to add messages variables that return message based on language (Multilanguage handling).***

 ***In Models you need to create Api Request and Response models.***